squaremo/starling/docs/rfc/0002-dependencies.md

 for objects as dependents; and that gets complicated to express, and fiddly to enforce.
 It might make the process more efficient though, since _some_ things would be able to proceed.

+**Serialising syncs, then applying in order**

+This design shuffles dependents toward the back by deferring anything that has not had its dependencies met.
+An alternative would be to serialise Sync objects according to dependence, and apply in that order.

+In the base case of nothing having been applied to a cluster, you might start by serialising all Sync objects targetting the cluster -- triggered, say, by any Sync for the cluster arriving at the head of the queue.
+You would need to wait for each object to reach the desired state (or fail to do so by a given timeout) before proceeding to the next (or failing).

+This is tricky to fit to the reconciler model -- you would need to lock the targetted cluster somehow, so that no other syncs were attempted on it.
+And it ties up a goroutine, waiting for each of the syncs to complete.
+In principle, you could parallelise syncing when there are multiple paths through the dependency graph, with more goroutines and synchronisation.

+To recover concurrency without introducing locking, goroutines and synchronisation, you could work in sympathy with the reconciler model by queueing the dependencies to be synced.
+Once they have been applied, you can come back and attempt the dependent sync.

+Since any given dependency might take a while to reach the required state, you might need to put off the dependent sync for longer.
+Requeueing a sync after its dependencies also implicitly sorts them, too, so no need to do that up front.

+You have now arrived back at the design given in this RFC.

 ## Unresolved questions and future considerations